DANSI/blynk-server-original/README.md

         hard.socket.idle.timeout=15

++ Mostly required for local servers setup in case user want to log raw data in CSV format.
+See [raw data] (https://github.com/blynkkk/blynk-server#raw-data-storage) section for more info.

+        enable.raw.data.store=true

 ### Enabling mail on Local server
 In order to enable mail notifications on Local server you need to provide own mail credentials.
 To do that you need to create file "mail.properties" within same folder where server.jar is.
 Mail properties :